Vertian/pidohj/README.md

 # Vertnode
 ## An automated solution for installing Vertcoin node(s) on Single Board Computers and `amd64` compatible hardware

-**`NOTE:` The steps provided in the `README` produce a “headless” server... meaning we will not be using a GUI to configure Vertcoin or check to see how things are running.
+**`NOTE:` The steps provided below produce a “headless” server... meaning we will not be using a GUI to configure Vertcoin or check to see how things are running.
 In fact, once the server is set up, you will only interact with it using command line calls over `SSH`.
 The idea is to have this full node be simple, low-power, with optimized memory usage and something that “just runs” in your basement, closet, etc.**

 ### Functioning Status
 - [x] `Working` **Raspberry Pi 3 B+** | ARM Cortex-A53 1.4GHz | 1GB SRAM |